 The rabbis suggest that the lesson from VaYikra is greater than who bears the guilt from any one action.
 Rather, this portion and all of Leviticus is discussing our collective responsibilities, both before God as well as between one and other.
 If we take imagery from the midrash above, even when we think our actions are only affecting our small portion of the boat, they can have unanticipated consequences for the people around us.

 This idea connects us back to the practice of ritual sacrifice that will be discussed throughout the book of Leviticus.
-The Hebrew root for sacrifice is l’hakriv that is constructed from the three letter root ק,ר,ב (k,r,v).
+The Hebrew word for sacrifice is le’hakriv, which is constructed from the three letter root ק,ר,ב (k,r,v).
 From this same root we can build the word kirva, meaning both ‘closeness’ as well as ‘relationship’.

 I think you would agree that we are not interested in reestablishing ritual sacrifice as our primary method of communication with God.
 But we can take inspiration from the underlying idea behind it: that God is not really looking for sacrifices (korbanot). rather God is seeking to teach us about closeness (kirva) - between ourselves and the divine, between ourselves and other human beings.